-Swami Shantananda is the Principal and spiritual director of the Australian College of Classical Yoga, and its branch dedicated to meditation programs, Blackburn Meditation and Mindfulness, which trains Yoga teachers and Meditation teachers.
-It is a school of reality-based spirituality.
+Swami Shantananda, also known as – and most often addressed as – Mataji, formerly the Principal and spiritual director of the Australian College of Classical Yoga, is running its branch dedicated to meditation programs – Blackburn Meditation and Mindfulness -which trains Yoga teachers and Meditation teachers.
+It, with ACCY, is a school of reality-based spirituality.
+Here is Mataji’s meditation teaching CV:

-Personally, she attributes her spirituality to her Catholic upbringing, although she believes she was a spiritual child prior to any formal teaching.
+Personally, she attributes her first notions of spirituality to her Catholic upbringing, although she believes she was a spiritual child prior to any formal teaching.
 “My first memory,” she says, “is a golden sunny sort of feeling.”
 Perhaps it was a memory related to being cuddled by her mother, but perhaps it was an intrinsic sense of the divine, too.
+Later there was a re-evaluation of doctrine as a means to experience.
+The non-dualism of Yoga (and also Zen) seems to her a more useful way of articulating what is beyond words and concepts.

 Her first experience of Yoga was from an enclosure in a women’s magazine when she was 16.
 Somewhat of a klutz on the athletic field, she really enjoyed the postures of the asanas (postures of Yoga), and found herself doing quite advanced postures without any teacher to supervise.
 The asana practice suited her physique and temperament, and she loved it.
 After leaving home, she found a yoga teacher wherever she was living, and Yoga was a constant in her life.